lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 `SEX` is flagged in the above variable list since it does not contain a `-9999` value.
 In other words, this variable’s presence in the above list is NOT an issue that we should be concerned about.
-This function is attended only to bring awareness to potential errors in your data (e.g., perhaps you knew that the sex variable was missing for 5 participants for your specific study.)
+This function is intended only to bring awareness to potential errors in your data (e.g., perhaps you knew that the sex variable was missing for 5 participants for your specific study.)